Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

-Several important inputs, including this one, concerning Brownian LPP, are naturally expressed by the use of scaled coordinates for this model.
-Although our principal result Theorem~\ref{t.main} has been expressed in unscaled coordinates, we propose to undertake most of the analysis leading to this theorem in the scaled language.
-In the present section, we make the transition to scaled coordinates by motivating and specifying them.
-This will equip us to offer an overview of the meaning and role of Brownian resemblance for the scaled energy profile in Brownian LPP in the next upcoming Section~\ref{s.brownianreg}.

-Members of the KPZ universality class enjoy scalings represented by the exponents of one-third and two- thirds.
-The one-third exponent governs the energetic fluctuation of the geodesic between $(0,0)$ and $(n,n)$: indeed, recalling the definition \eqref{e.energydef}, if we write
+Recalling the KPZ scaling from Section \ref{s:kpzchar} note that the one-third exponent governs the energetic fluctuation of the geodesic between $(0,0)$ and $(n,n)$: indeed, recalling the definition \eqref{e.energydef}, if we write

-then the term $\weight \big[ (0,0) \to (n,n) \big]$ is a random but unit-order quantity, tight in $n$.
+then the term $\weight \big[ (0,0) \to (n,n) \big]$ is a random but unit-order quantity, tight in $n$\footnote{That the leading order term grows as $2n$ follows from that $M \big[ (0,0) \to (n,n) \big]$ is distributed as the leading eigenvalue of an $n\times n$ GUE ensemble (which follows from \cite{Baryshnikov, GTW} and \cite{Grabiner}) and the well known asymptotic behavior of the latter (see e.g. \cite{TracyWidom} or \cite{Ledoux,Aubrun} for tail estimates).}.
 This is the scaled geodesic energy, which we will call {\em weight}.
-When geodesic energy $[0,\infty) \to \R: x \to M \big[ (0,0) \to (x,n) \big]$ is varied from $x =n$, it is changes of order~$n^{2/3}$ in~$x$ that result in non- trivial correlation.
+When geodesic energy $[0,\infty) \to \R: x \to M \big[ (0,0) \to (x,n) \big]$ is varied from $x =n$, it is changes of order~$n^{2/3}$ in~$x$ that result in non-trivial correlation.
 Regarding notation, note that we are presently discussing aspects of the {\em static} Brownian LPP model; our notation carries no superscripts---we refer to $M$, not $M^t$---in accordance with the usage set out in Subsection~\ref{s.dynamicalnotation}.

 We will specify scaled coordinates under which the journey between $(0,0)$ and $(n,n)$ corresponds to the unit vertical journey between $(0,0)$ and $(0,1)$, and for which horizontal perturbation of the endpoint $(n,n)$ by magnitude $n^{2/3}$ corresponds to unit-order scaled horizontal perturbation.
 Moreover, we will associate a scaled energy, or weight, to the image of any path in scaled coordinates.
 In the next paragraphs, we specify the scaling map $R_n:\R^2 \to \R^2$ whose range specifies scaled coordinates; introduce notation for scaled paths; specify the form of scaled energy; and discuss notation for the dynamical version of the scaled model.